Self-Care for Sports Moms: Interview with Sara Robinson

 And no, there should be no guilt about self-care.
 In fact, it’s great modeling for your kids that they see you take time for yourself.
 It does take time to get rid of that mom or parent guilt around it and to feel, “Oh, am I being selfish?”
 You’re not.
 You’re putting yourself as a priority, and that’s really important.
 But I know it’s hard for many people, moms especially, to feel like it’s okay to put themselves first.

 Rebecca: That makes me think about a conversation I had with my husband.
 When we had our second kid he said, “I just don’t feel like I get any me time anymore.”
-And I’m like, “Me time, yeah that’s not a thing anymore.
+I was like, “Me time, yeah that’s not a thing anymore.
 That ship has sailed.”

 Sara: I know, it’s true.
-Also, I think there are ways, and we’ll get into this and a little bit where you can make “me time”.
+Also, I think there are ways where you can make “me time”.
 It doesn’t have to be as long as maybe we’re thinking like hours away.
 I do think that we should find ways to make that happen and your season of life will definitely influence it.
 If you have a newborn, there’s definitely not any me time, but my kids now are in first grade and preschool and I’ll typically use the time that they’re at school to work.
 That does give me some me time.
 I will try and fit in a coffee with friends once a week or every other week I’ll go for a walk with a friend.
 I’ll do things to fit in that self-care.

 Making Yourself a Priority